Using the On-Page SEO Analysis Tool to Optimize Your Page

 Click on the Audit tab and enter 1 to 3 keyword phrases you want the page optimized for, as seen in this example:

-In the screenshot above, the SEO Tool is reviewing this page for the keyword phrase sell my house fast – this tells you how well this page is promoting the “sell my house fast” keyword within its content.
+In the screenshot above, the SEO Tool is reviewing this page for the primary keyword phrase sell my house fast – this tells you how well this page is promoting the “sell my house fast” keyword within its content.

-Once a keyword phrase is added, click the arrow on the right-hand side to toggle open the analysis.
+Once a keyword phrase is added, click the arrow on the right-hand side to toggle open the analysis:

 As soon as the keyword is added, the tool starts to analyze the page and you will see 7 ways you can optimize the page, marking each area with either a red flag (not optimized), yellow check mark (slightly optimized), or green check mark (optimized).